willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My device vibrated three times and then shutdown

 Your batteries are running low and hitting the cut-off threshold.
-Replace with fresh batteries.
+Replace them with fresh batteries.

 ### My Samsung Motion Controller’s touchpad is off-center or has a dead spot

 This is probably a hardware defect and you should go back to your retailer or equipment manufacturer for a replacement or exchange.

-### Device recovery
+### Controller device recovery

 If the controller isn’t working correctly and you’re unable to update the device, you can always restore the device to factory conditions.
 To recover your device:
 1. Unplug and power off the controllers.